Why ‘Anti-Goals’ Might Be The Best Approach To Future Planning

 There’s a lot written about how to achieve your goals and keep your resolutions.
-I commend — nay, am jealous of — people who leap from goal to goal, attacking their passions with vigor and an organized to-do list.
+I commend — nay, am jealous of — people who leap from goal to goal, attacking their passions with vigour and an organised to-do list.

 But what if you don’t know how to determine worthy goals in the first place?